-- Long Term Finance Plan developed in 2019/20 to provide the City with a 10-year rolling plan to set priorities in accordance with its financial resources, through consideration of key assumptionbased analysis. - Workforce Plan to identify the workforce requirements and strategies for current and future operations, ensuring that our human resources support the delivery of the CBP and SCP. - Asset Management Plan provides guidance on service provision and whole of life-cycle asset management to support the City's financial sustainability and key service levels. - 4.
-Issue Specific Strategies there are a number of issue specific strategies that inform our Integrated Planning and Reporting Framework, including: - Disability Access & Inclusion Plan 2017 2022 - Greening Plan 2018 2023 - Reconciliation Action Plan 2017 2018 Reflect - Public Open Space Strategy 2018 - Waste Strategy 2018 2023 - Town Centre Place Plans - Safer Vincent Plan 2019 2022 - Arts Development Action Plan
+- 1. Long Term Financial Plan developed in 2019/20 to provide the City with a 10-year rolling plan to set priorities in accordance with its financial resources, through consideration of key assumption-based analysis. - 2.
+Workforce Plan to identify the workforce requirements and strategies for current and future operations, ensuring that our human resources support the delivery of the CBP and SCP. - 3.
+Asset Management & Sustainability Strategy provides guidance on service provision and whole of life-cycle asset management to support the City's financial sustainability and key service levels. - 4.
+Issue Specific Strategies there are a number of issue specific strategies that inform our Integrated Planning and Reporting Framework, including: - a.
+Rebound and Recovery Plan - b.
+Sustainable Environment Strategy 2019 2024 - c.
+Disability Access & Inclusion Plan 2017 2022 - d.
+Greening Plan 2018 2023 - e.
+Reconciliation Action Plan 2017 2018 Reflect - f.
+Public Open Space Strategy 2018 - g.
+Waste Strategy 2018 2023 - h.
+Town Centre Place Plans - i.
+Community Safety & Crime Prevention Plan 2015 2018 - j.
+Arts Development Action Plan - k.
+The Accessible City Strategy 2020-2030 - I. Fraud and Corruption Prevention Plan 2020

-The City of Vincent's progress on key strategies throughout 2020/21 is provided in more detail below.
+The City of Vincent's progress on these key strategies throughout 2020/21 is provided in more detail below.